Glenn Robinson III: Indiana Pacers (2015–2018)

-On November 20, 2016, with forwards Paul George, C. J. Miles and Kevin Seraphin sidelined, Robinson started and posted a double double with 16 points and 11 rebounds in an overtime win against the Oklahoma City Thunder.
-He got his second start of the season on November 25 and finished with a team high and career-high 20 points and five rebounds against the Brooklyn Nets.
+On November 20, 2016, with forwards George, C. J. Miles and Kevin Seraphin sidelined, Robinson started and posted a double double with 16 points and 11 rebounds in an overtime win against the Oklahoma City Thunder.
+He got his second start of the season on November 25 and finished with a team-high and career-high 20 points and five rebounds against the Brooklyn Nets.
 Those two starts were regarded as the best two performances of his career up to that date.
 Robinson returned to the starting lineup when Monta Ellis was injured in mid-December.
 He posted a season-high rebounding performance in a 12-point, 12-rebound double-double against the Detroit Pistons in his fourth start in his return to the starting lineup.

 During the 2017 All-Star Weekend, Robinson became the first Pacers player since Fred Jones (in 2004) to win the Slam Dunk Contest.
 On March 24 with less than 3 weeks left in the regular season, Robinson was sidelined for at least two weeks with a calf strain.
 After missing the final 11 games of the regular season, Robinson was sidelined for the first game of the 2017 NBA playoffs on April 15 against Cleveland, but he returned to the lineup for game 2 on April 17.

 Robinson was injured during a September 29, 2017 intrasquad scrimmage.
 On October 13, 2017, he was ruled out for three to four months after undergoing surgery for a repair of medial and lateral ligaments in his left ankle.
 On February 1, 2018, he began a rehab assignment with Fort Wayne.
 He was recalled by the Pacers later that day.
 On February 23, 2018, he made his season debut for the Pacers against the Atlanta Hawks.
 He had four points and two rebounds in 19 minutes.